php-dev-br/laravel-doc-pt-br/billing.md

 	]);

 To learn more about the additional fields supported by Stripe, check out Stripe's [documentation on customer creation](https://stripe.com/docs/api#create_customer).

-<a name="single-charges"></a>
-## Single Charges

-If you would like to make a "one off" charge against a subscribed customer's credit card, you may use the `charge` method:

-	$user->charge(100);

-The `charge` method accepts the amount you would like to charge in the **lowest denominator of the currency**.
-So, for example, the example above will charge 100 cents, or $1.00, against the user's credit card.

-The `charge` method accepts an array as its second argument, allowing you to pass any options you wish to the underlying Stripe charge creation:

-	$user->charge(100, [
-		'source' => $token,
-		'receipt_email' => $user->email,
-	]);

-The `charge` method will return `false` if the charge fails.
-This typically indicates the charge was denied:

-	if ( ! $user->charge(100))
-	{
-		// The charge was denied...
-	}

-If the charge is successful, the full Stripe response will be returned from the method.

 <a name="no-card-up-front"></a>
 ## No Card Up Front